 Low Cycle Batteries

-Low-cycle batteries are designed to supply a quantity of current for a short period of time and withstand small overloads without losing electrolytes, as in the case of automobile batteries.
+Low-cycle batteries are designed to supply an amount of current for a short period of time and withstand small surges without losing electrolytes, as in the case of automobiles.

-However, these batteries do not support deep discharges.
+However, these batteries do not withstand deep discharge.
 If they are repeatedly discharged below 20%, their useful life is shortened considerably.
-Therefore these batteries are not a good choice for photovoltaic solar systems.
+Therefore these batteries are not a good choice for solar photovoltaic systems.

 Deep Cycle Batteries